 On her first day at school someone steals her special pencil set.
 She will be in very big trouble and she is afraid.
 She runs away to the bracken fern that grows tall by the whispering creek where the bower bird struts with his prize of blue buttons and the magpie feeds her screeching baby.
 It's her safe place.

-She is too young to know that there are other safe places and that what is happening to her is wrong.
-When her teacher finds her there she is more afraid, until she learns that it is okay to tell.
+Georgia is too young to know that there are other safe places and that what is happening to her is wrong.
+When her teacher, Miss Nelson, finds her there she is more afraid, until she learns that it is okay to tell.
 She discovers that there are other safe places and people who will protect her.